Rethinking Efficiency in Neural Combinatorial Optimization: Batched Preference Optimization with Mamba: Method

 Traditional RL methods for CO, such as REINFORCE with a greedy rollout baseline, often suffer from high variance and training instability.
-Inspired by recent advances in LLM alignment, we propose a robust two-phase training strategy: a warm-up phase using supervised learning and a continuous policy improvement phase using iterative DPO~\cite{10}.
+Inspired by recent advances in preference optimization, we propose a two-stage strategy: a warm-up phase using supervised learning and a continuous policy improvement phase using iterative DPO~\cite{10}.
+The resulting pipeline is not strict offline RL because the preference buffer is periodically refreshed by the current policy; however, each optimization phase itself operates on pre-generated batches, which is the source of the efficiency gain we target.